 Potential Fees and Other Gotchas

-One thing to note when taking any of these steps is that the insurance company may impose fees, as noted in your contract.
-These can be quite hefty and may eat into the available cash you can get out of your policy.
+One thing to note when taking any of these steps is that the insurance company may impose fees, as outlined in your contract.
+Fees can be quite hefty and may eat into the available cash you can get from your policy.
 And if you withdraw money that was earned on top of your investments, you’ll most likely have to pay income taxes on that money, too.

 Your best bet before making these decisions is to talk with a financial advisor who can give you the pros and cons of each option.
 But, ultimately, sometimes it’s best just to get rid of your policy and move into a term life insurance policy or no life insurance at all.

 When Should You Take the Cash Value?

 If you’re planning to maintain your life insurance policy, your best bet is to refrain from borrowing or withdrawing from the policy unless absolutely necessary.
-These moves can put you in a financial bind or wear down the amount of death benefit available for your family should they need it.
-These moves are available if you need them, but try other avenues first.
+These moves can put you in a financial bind or wear down the amount of death benefit available for your family.
+These moves are available if you need them but try other avenues first.

 If you bought a whole life insurance policy you didn’t really need, don’t keep paying into it because you assume that’s the only option.
 Instead, price out term policies.
 If they turn out to give you more bang for your buck, it may be time to surrender that whole life policy.
 You can always invest the money from the cash value, getting better returns over time.

 And what if you’re in a situation where you no longer need life insurance?
-If you have very little debt and no dependents, you may not need to maintain a policy at all.
+You may not need to maintain a policy if you have very little debt and no dependents.
 In this case, you shouldn’t keep paying for a whole life insurance policy unless it’s part of a well-considered estate plan.
 If you don’t need the policy anymore, call your insurance company to cancel it.
 Again, you can take the cash benefit from your pocket and invest it for the future.